How to find joy in an unconventional summer

 1. Put on a bathing suit

+Summer isn’t just a season.
+It’s a mindset.
 One of my favorite ways to create a summer mood is to put on my bathing suit first thing in the morning.
 Having undergone IVF treatments these last few years, I’ve often been recovering during the summer months, and each recovery requires a two-week abstention from swimming.
-Yet even if I wasn’t going to get anywhere near the water, I always put my bathing suit first thing anyway, (along with copious amounts of sunscreen).
+Yet even if I wasn’t going to get anywhere near the water, I always put my bathing suit on first thing anyway, (along with copious amounts of sunscreen).
 It made me feel like there was the possibility of a summer dip, and it inspired the kind of laid-back, layered summer dressing that’s perfect for a summer afternoon.

 In her cookbook Every Day is Saturday, Sarah Copeland shares her discovery of the power of this simple ritual.
 She was employed as a private chef in a villa in St. Tropez, and every day she’d come to work in her heavy chef’s coat, clogs, and black and white checkered pants.
 On the first day, la Madame, the lady of the house, came into the kitchen, took one look at her outfit, and said, “That won’t last.”
 Previous chefs had cooked in a bikini and flip-flops.
 At first, Sarah was scandalized.
 But a few weeks in, while she thought everyone was out swimming, she slipped into the kitchen in a bikini and flip-flops to check on a batch of bread.
 And of course, who did she run into?
 Madame.

 They laughed together, and from then on, Sarah gave in to the summer chef’s uniform.
-Now, whether she’s sitting at her desk writing a book, folding laundry, or whipping up dinner for ten, she relies this trick to bring a summer vibe to any situation.
+Now, whether she’s sitting at her desk writing a book, folding laundry, or whipping up dinner for ten, she relies on this trick to bring a summer vibe to any situation.

-2. Make the familiar strange
+4. Make the familiar strange

 One of the joys of travel is that it makes the strange feel familiar.
 We try unique ice cream flavors and compare them to our hometown favorites.
 We learn the names of new foods and flowers.
-We smell something peculiar and follow the scent, and soon it becomes known to us.
+And we smell something peculiar and follow the scent, and soon it becomes known to us.

 One way to do this is to explore the habitats in your immediate surroundings.
 Naturalist and children’s book author Jean Craighead George used to stock up on guidebooks about local nature on summer driving trips with her kids (which she details in this glorious essay), but why not do the same for your hometown?
 Getting acquainted with your natural neighbors can help you feel more connected to your home.
 What birds are singing in your bushes?
-What do they eat?
+And what do they eat?
 What shells line your seashore?
 What lives do those organisms lead?
 Choose a topic that fascinates you (birds, trees, insects, flowers), grab a guidebook, and start joyspotting!

 The legacy of this will stay with you.
 You’ll begin to recognize birds, like old friends, when they return for the season.
 Your deepened intimacy with your surroundings will make you feel more connected to your home, offering up new and different opportunities for joy throughout the year.

-4. Embrace your freedom
+6. Embrace your freedom

 When I lived alone in the city, in summers I switched to commuting by bike, a much freer mode of transportation than the subway, and I left an extra 30 minutes a few times a week to sit in the park and read a book before heading to work.
 This little slice of time wasn’t much, but it was enough to give the whole day a freer feeling.